 In 1856 in Switzerland, a Franciscan priest named Theodosius Florentini founded the Sisters of Mercy of the Holy Cross.
 “I shall send my sisters where their presence is most badly needed,” he wrote, “to the poor, to those hungry for education, to the sick, the orphans, the neglected, the factory-children and industrial workers.”
-In response, several women took permanent vows of poverty, chastity and obedience to give their lives to the needy, forfeiting prospects for marriage, family and worldly success.
+In response, several women took vows of poverty, chastity and obedience to give their lives to the needy, forfeiting prospects for marriage, family and worldly success.
 A capable young woman named Mary Theresa Scherer became the first superior.

 The congregation grew rapidly.
 When Mother Theresa died in 1888, she was survived by almost 2,000 sisters.
 Presently there are over 3,000 Holy Cross Sisters serving on five continents.